MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-cloud-app-security.md

 ![Cloud App Security architecture](./media/architecture.png)

 > [!NOTE]
 > When Cloud App Security performs content inspection, data privacy is enforced.
-Your data is not stored in the Cloud App Security database; only the metadata of the file records and any violations that were identified are stored in the Cloud App Security database.For more information about data retention, see our [privacy policy](http://go.microsoft.com/fwlink/?LinkId=512132) and the [Microsoft Trust Center](https://www.microsoft.com/TrustCenter/Privacy/You-are-in-control-of-your-data).
+The file content is not stored in the Cloud App Security database; only the metadata of the file records and any violations that were identified are stored in the Cloud App Security database.For more information about data retention, see our [privacy policy](http://go.microsoft.com/fwlink/?LinkId=512132) and the [Microsoft Trust Center](https://www.microsoft.com/TrustCenter/Privacy/You-are-in-control-of-your-data).
 Cloud App Security retains data as follows:
 >- Activity log: 180 days
 >- Discovery data: 90 days